Medically Reviewed by Linda Rogers, CRNP

 These conditions can lead to nerve damage and affect blood flow to the pelvic organs, affecting arousal and decreasing vaginal lubrication.
 Additionally, having a lifelong illness can hurt a woman's self-image and make her feel less sexual, affecting desire.

 Radiation treatment, as well as certain medications used to treat cancer, may result in lubrication problems, and, in turn, painful sex.
 Anti-estrogen hormonal medications for breast cancer or drugs used to prevent recurrence of breast cancer, such as tamoxifen (Nolvadex), may also produce low desire, vaginal dryness and difficulties with vaginal penetration.
 Chemotherapy for cancer can affect many physical functions and responses, including sexual desire and arousal.
 Additionally, cancer treatment can produce fatigue, decreased self-esteem, fear of death, disfigurement and/or rejection that can affect a woman's sexual feelings.
+Because topical estrogen is often contraindicated in these women, vaginal massage with the use of vaginal moisturizers or coconut oil can be very helpful and improve blood flow.

 Women differ in their sexual activity patterns during pregnancy.
 Some curb their activity in the first three months and again near the end of pregnancy when physical discomfort can lead to decreased desire.
 Some have an increase in activity when the initial discomfort wanes.
 Generally, however, sexual activity doesn't have to stop because of pregnancy.
 Sex won't hurt the fetus.
 However, if you are at risk for a preterm birth, your health care professional may advise against sex during pregnancy.